 Dark Mode is here

 In addition to a new look, another exciting feature in the latest WordPress update is dark mode.
 Since dark modes were introduced on smartphones several years ago, they've been becoming increasingly important with many theme developers already offering this option.

-In the Customizer panel of the Twenty Twenty-One theme, you can now activate the dark mode under Colors & Dark Mode.
-Accessing your website in a dark environment will now be much more comfortable for your visitors:
+In the Customizer panel of Themes Twenty Twenty-One you can now activate the Dark Mode under Colors & Dark Mode.
+This will make it more comfortable for your visitors to visit your website in a dark environment:

 Dark mode supports your visitors' device settings.
 If they've activated dark mode on their device, your site will also be displayed in dark mode.
 A small button will be available in the lower right corner so customers can switch dark mode on or off themselves.